ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Otherwise, the Leader proceeds as follows with each report:

-1. If the inbound prep response type is "continue" and the state is `Continued(prep_state)`, then the Leader computes
+1. If the inbound prep response type is "continue" and `state` is `Continued(prep_state)`, then the Leader computes

    ~~~ pseudocode